-Better Hearts Better Cities was implemented in three cities – Ulaanbaatar in Mongolia, Sao Paulo in Brazil, and Dakar in Senegal.
+The full-scale multisector Better Hearts Better Cities initiative was implemented in Ulaanbaatar, Mongolia; São Paulo Brazil; and Dakar, Senegal.
 In each city, it built networks of partners that reached beyond the health sector.
-Partners include healthcare providers but also digital and telecommunication organizations, food suppliers, employers, insurance funds, social enterprises and civil societies.
-Made up of both public and private organizations, these networks operate globally and at the local level.
+Partners included healthcare providers but also digital and telecommunication organizations, food suppliers, employers, insurance funds, social enterprises and civil societies.

 This multisector approach integrated complementary capabilities and resources to tackle hypertension from health literacy and lifestyle choices, to prevention, screening, diagnosis and patient management.

 The initiative worked.
 For example, data indicated an almost three-fold increase in blood pressure control in Dakar within two years of Better Hearts Better Cities implementation.
 In São Paulo, preliminary data showed that blood pressure control almost tripled after just one year of implementation, reaching a 31% control rate.
 This is important given that uncontrolled high blood pressure is a leading risk factor for stroke, heart attacks and heart failure.

 The most successful tools from Better Hearts Better Cities are now part of the Novartis Foundation’s Urban Population Health Toolkit and are the basis for our next phase of work toward improving Cardiovascular Population Health.